-Different diabetes pills available in the market are members of six classes of diabetes drugs that work differently in lowering blood-glucose levels.
-Oral medication for diabetes are come under three major categories, they are:
+Different diabetes pills available in the market that work differently in lowering blood-glucose levels.
+Oral medication for diabetes are come under the following categories:

 - Insulin Sensitizers are working to lower your blood glucose level by increasing insulin sensitivity of your muscle, fat and liver.
 Some of the insulin sensitizers are Biguanides, Thiazolidinediones (TZDs) or glitazones

 - Insulin Secretagogues (insulin-secreting medications) are diabetes drugs that work by making the pancreas to release (or secrete) more insulin to help lower your blood glucose level.
 Some insulin secretagogues are Sulfonylureas, Meglitinides or glinides, GLP-1 agonists, DPP-4 inhibitors

 How is diabetes oral medication works?

 Diabetes medication helps to control your blood-glucose level in people whose body still produces insulin (in case of type 2 diabetes).
 Several kinds of diabetes medication are available in the market, which works differently such as: